yqy2001/yqy2001.github.io/_pages/about.md

 [Andrej Karpathy](https://karpathy.ai/), [Mu Li](http://www.cs.cmu.edu/~muli/index.html): They have had a profound impact on me with their incredible open-source spirit.

 Ilya Sutskever, Sam Altman

+Greg Brockman: President of OpenAI.
+It is amazing that he still writes low-level code at such a high-level position.

 Edward Witten: He revolutionized my understanding of the physical world surrounding me.